melshiD/call-me-back/README.md

 The backend was scaffolded using the **Raindrop MCP workflow**, which provided a solid foundation for the API gateway, smart component bindings, and database proxy patterns.
 From there, [Claude Code](https://claude.ai/code) served as my engineering partner throughout development.
 Claude aided in research, planning, designing architecture, debugging real-time WebSocket issues, and iterating on the voice pipeline.

 Over 100 session logs helped me document and structure my time and expertly inform Claude's context during the AI-assisted development process.

 ---
+## Closing Thoughts

+This started as a hackathon project to experience what I could do with access to the partnered tech, and the project quickly became something I genuinely want to exist in the world.

+Loneliness is real, people need access to cognizant interlocutors, and voice creates connection in a way text can't.
+The engineering challenges were significant; multi-cloud architecture, sub-second latency, designing and compiling persona memory; but the goal was simple: **make it feel talking with someon who listens, can take direction and can hold a conversation.**

+As we lay this app down for a small respite during the hands-off period, I'm excited to know I'm a much more relevant engineer than when I arrived to the project (I was relatively new to claude code).

+### A note on speed ###
+I've never built or engineered anything before with such a continued increase in velocity; What I experienced collaborating with Claude during this hackathon is profound.

+For most of my life I had held the since that technology passed from one generation to the next as a sort of baton.
+During many turnovers, the baton shines far brighter than when it was last turned over; more brilliant and luminsecent, and providing an ever greater means for clarity and knowledge in the future; but always a baton.

+Now, as I find the baton coming nearly in-hand, I see clearly that it's no longer a baton giving light, but a rocket; a brilliant, incendary rocket.
+Decide where to point it and find a way to hold on tight.
+You'll end up somewhere incredible, and hopefully agreeable and a benefit to all.

+Keep buildilng.
+Stay creative and positive.
+Thanks for checking out my app.

+— David

+---